Fall-Winter 2022-23 Events

 On Zoom.
 Register to receive the link to this virtual meeting

-Join us on December 16 to dig a bit more into this new concept and understand what it might mean for our practice.
+Join us on Friday, February 10 to share your thoughts and experiences and reflect with colleagues facing the same questions.
 We look forward to a fun and informal conversation in a friendly environment!

 Save the date: